Black hole in the Dekel-Zhao dark matter profile: Exact solution of black holes surrounded by DZ profile halos using method of Cardoso et al.

 In this framework the background metric specified by the line element

 is a solution of the sourced Einstein's field equations

 where the properties of the environment are encoded by the anisotropic stress-energy tensor with the following form:

-For a given choice of $\rho(r)$, the mass profile is determined by the continuity equation, while the metric variable $f(r)$ and the tangential pressure are determined by the $rr$ component of Eqs.~\eqref{math:fieldsback} and by the Bianchi identities, respectively.
+where $ \rho $ denotes the dark matter energy density and $ P_t $ encodes the isotropic tangential pressure arising from the orbital motion.
+This anisotropy is a defining characteristic of the Einstein cluster formalism, distinguishing it from perfect fluid descriptions and enabling the maintenance of hydrostatic equilibrium through centrifugal support rather than isotropic pressure gradients.
+Consequently, the dark matter halo remains stationary and self-consistent, with its gravitational influence encoded in the metric while preserving the condition $ P_r = 0 $ as a fundamental aspect of the model's stability and physical viability.
+For a given choice of $\rho(r)$, the mass profile is determined by the continuity equation, while the metric variable $f(r)$ and the tangential pressure are determined by the $rr$-component of Eqs.~\eqref{math:fieldsback} and by the Bianchi identities, respectively.

+In this construction, we model a Schwarzschild black hole embedded within a spherically symmetric dark matter halo described by an Einstein cluster configuration.
+In such systems, dark matter is treated as a collection of non-interacting, collisionless particles confined to stable circular geodesics around the central mass.
+The assumption of purely circular motion eliminates any radial component of the particle velocities, thereby enforcing a strictly vanishing radial pressure ($ P_r = 0 $) throughout the halo.
+This condition is a direct consequence of the equilibrium dynamics of the system: with no radial infall or outflow, there is no radial momentum transfer, and thus, no mechanism to generate radial pressure.
+Moreover, this static, pressureless radial structure naturally implies that accretion of the halo onto the black hole is dynamically suppressed, with timescales for significant mass inflow exceeding the Hubble time, rendering the halo effectively stable over cosmological epochs.

 In the present coordinates, one can finally get three coupled equations:

 Note that a prime denotes a derivative with respect to the radial coordinate.
 Note that it is supposed that lapse function in this form$ f(r) = \left(1 - \frac{2M_{\rm BH}}{r}\right) Y(r). $ Eqs.~(\ref{eqm}) and (\ref{eqf}) can be solved by integration given suitable density profiles $\rho(r)$ given in Eq. \eqref{dmprofilev3}.